-On December 2, 2014, Capital Southwest announced its plan to spin-off certain of its industrial products, coatings, sealants and adhesives and specialty chemicals businesses by means of a distribution of the outstanding shares of common stock of CSWI on a pro rata basis to holders of Capital Southwest common stock.
-The Share Distribution occurred on September 30, 2015, and CSWI became an independent, publicly traded company.
-Prior to the Share Distribution, Capital Southwest contributed to CSWI all of the outstanding capital stock of the entities described below:
+On September 30, 2015, Capital Southwest Corporation ("Capital Southwest") spun-off certain of its industrial products, coatings, sealants and adhesives and specialty chemicals businesses by means of a distribution of the outstanding shares of common stock of CSWI on a pro rata basis to holders of Capital Southwest common stock (the "Share Distribution").
+CSWI became an independent, publicly traded company at the time of the Share Distribution.